ftlabs/fastclick/README.md

 ## Advanced

-### Ignore certain elements with 'needsclick' class
+### Ignore certain elements with `needsclick` class
 Sometimes you need FastClick to ignore certain elements.
-You can do this easily by adding the 'needsclick' class.
+You can do this easily by adding the `needsclick` class.
 ```html
 <a class="needsclick">Ignored by FastClick</a>
 ```